T.I.: 2003–2004: Trap Muzik and Urban Legend

-T.I. released his second album Trap Muzik on August 19, 2003, through Grand Hustle Records; it debuted at number four and sold 109,000 copies in its first week.
+T.I. released his second album Trap Muzik on August 19, 2003, through Grand Hustle Records.
+It debuted at number four and sold 109,000 copies in its first week.
 It spawned the singles "24s", "Be Easy", "Rubberband Man" and "Let's Get Away".
-The album features guest appearances from 8Ball & MJG, Jazze Pha, Bun B and Mac Boney; and was produced by Jazze Pha, Kanye West, David Banner, Madvac and DJ Toomp.
+The album features guest appearances from 8Ball & MJG, Jazze Pha, Bun B and Mac Boney.
+It was produced by Jazze Pha, Kanye West, David Banner, Madvac and DJ Toomp.
 Upon its release, Trap Muzik received generally favorable reviews from most music critics, who generally regarded it as a major improvement over his debut album, I'm Serious.
-This included Complex naming the album one of the classic albums of the last decade in 2012. on February 20, 2013, allhiphop.com placed it as #5 as the best southern hip-hop album of all time.
+This included Complex naming the album one of the classic albums of the last decade in 2012.
+In February 2013, allhiphop.com placed it as #5 as the best southern hip-hop album of all time.

 T.I. released his third studio album, Urban Legend, in November 2004.
 It debuted at number seven on the US Billboard 200, selling 193,000 copies in its first week.
-The album's lead single, "Bring Em Out", which was produced by Swizz Beatz, was released in January 2005 and became T.I.'s first top ten hit, peaking at number nine on the US Billboard Hot 100, while the second single "U Don't Know Me" peaked at number twenty-three on the US Billboard Hot 100.
+The album's lead single, "Bring Em Out", which was produced by Swizz Beatz, was released in January 2005 and became T.I.'s first top ten hit, peaking at number nine on the US Billboard Hot 100.
+The second single "U Don't Know Me" peaked at number twenty-three on the US Billboard Hot 100.
 His third single "ASAP" reached number 75 on the US charts, number 18 on the US R&B/Hip-Hop charts and number 14 on the Rap chart.
 T.I. filmed a dual music video for "ASAP" and "Motivation".
-However, "Motivation" only made it to number 62 on the US R&B/Hip-Hop singles chart.
+"Motivation" only made it to number 62 on the US R&B/Hip-Hop singles chart.
 In 2004, T.I. was featured on Destiny's Child's hit single "Soldier", alongside New Orleans-bred rapper Lil Wayne, which peaked at number three on the Hot 100 chart.